alyshahendo/chatterstocks/README.md

 ## Technologies
 This project was created with Javascript, HTML and CSS in addition to the following:
 * React - For front-end development.
-* Material UI - For styling
+* Material UI - For styling.
 * Node.js - For server-side development.
 * Express - For server-side development.
 * MongoDB - For data storage.